Exercise Lightning Strike Showcases OKNG, OEM Domestic Response with Integrated UAS Operations

 |0

-This work, Exercise Lightning Strike Showcases OKNG, OEM Domestic Response with Integrated UAS Operations, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise Lightning Strike Showcases OKNG, OEM Domestic Response with Integrated UAS Operations, by SGT Danielle Rayon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Exercise Lightning Strike Showcases OKNG, OEM Domestic Response with Integrated UAS Operations